 Average Hourly Temperature in February

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

-The month of February in Riga experiences gradually decreasing cloud cover, with the percentage of time that the sky is overcast or mostly cloudy decreasing from 72% to 68%.
+The month of February in Riga experiences essentially constant cloud cover, with the percentage of time that the sky is overcast or mostly cloudy remaining about 70% throughout the month.

 Cloud Cover Categories in February

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%